 The following is a list of questions most commonly asked by pilot-makers who are submitting to the Independent Pilot Competition.
-For a full list of rules and guidelines, please download the NYTVF Independent Pilot Competition Official Entry Rules.
+For a full list of rules and guidelines, please visit the main IPC Page.

-click on the qestions below to read the answers.
+click on the questions below to read the answers.

 Submissions and Runtimes

-A: No, it simply means that if you have a terrific idea for a new show that would work well in shorter episodes, the NYTVF wants to give you the opportunity to showcase it for the entire industry.
-Your pilot should be exactly as long as it needs to be to properly introduce and convey your idea for your series.
-If you envision your series as being primarily aimed at television, you should produce it with the length, pacing, and structure of a television pilot in mind.
+A: There isn't an ideal runtime for your pilot.
+If you have a terrific idea for a new show that would work well in shorter episodes, the NYTVF wants to give you the opportunity to showcase it for the entire industry.
+Your pilot should be exactly the length it needs to be to properly introduce and convey your idea for your series.
+If you envision your series as being aimed at traditional television, you should produce it with the length, pacing, and structure of a television pilot in mind.
 If you envision it as an online show, you should produce it accordingly.
 Or, throw out all conventions and produce something completely original and innovative.
 Ultimately, a broader time limit gives the artist more flexibility.

 A: In cases such as these, the Festival permits you to submit the pilot along with as many additional episodes as it will require to meet a minimum running time of 4 minutes.
 We will not display just the pilot, because we want to be able to show executives that your idea can be sustained for at least 4 minutes of content.

-A: Yes, you may submit a nonscripted teaser tape, as long as it complies with all other rules regarding submissions.
-The timeframe must be between 4 to 22 minutes in length.
+A: Yes, you may submit an unscripted sizzle reel and/or teaser tape, as long as it complies with all other rules regarding submissions, including runtime.
+Even if you submit a full-length, unscripted pilot, we recommend that you also include a sizzle reel for reference.
 The NYTVF reserves the right to screen or judge teaser tapes in the manner it deems best.

 Entry Packet requirement materials:

 A: We are looking for digital stills showing a screen shot from the show itself.
-These photos will be used to promote your pilot in official literature, so please no head shots or behind-the-scene photos.
-These photos should be in digital format, such as on a CD or DVD.
+These photos will be used to promote your pilot in official literature, so please no head shots, posters, or behind-the-scene photos.
+These photos should be in digital format.

 Intellectual property, copyright, and broadcast standards: